public0/Dating/README.md

 Note: the 600 seconds should be in a config file, as well as the `top_profiles` key some might say

 ## Notes
-1. This being my own implementation I am aware many things are missing that laravel provides such as input validation (although illuminate/database does provide sanitization against sql injection), a more robust middleware, better routing, DTO (in the form of API Resources), a better container implementation than my own rudimentary one and much more.
+1. This being my own implementation I am aware many things are missing that laravel provides such as input validation (although illuminate/database does provide sanitization against sql injection), a more robust middleware and error handling, better routing, DTO (in the form of API Resources), a better container implementation than my own rudimentary one and much more.

 2. I am aware I am not using any .env files or config files in order to hide credentials and other sensitive data